Agrigento (Sicily)

 Photo cred to my sis, Daniela Imahara

-I am a linguist and mentor at UC Riverside, where I am a Postdoctoral Scholar in Spanish Critical Sociolinguistics and Language Education at the LatCrit Sociocultural Linguistics Lab in the Center for Ideas and Society.
-I received my PhD in Romance Languages and Literatures and Women, Gender, and Sexuality Studies at UC Berkeley, where I completed a dissertation entitled, Investigating Deficit Perspectives and Raciolinguistic Ideologies Through Language Attitude Study under the advising of Dr. Justin Davidson, wherein I use a raciolinguistic perspective to examine how listening subjects use their perceptions of race, gender, and alleged 'deficits' to form language attitudes.
-I use both qualitative and experimental approaches to reveal how individuals' and groups' perception and use of language are ideologically charged.
+I received my PhD in Romance Languages and Literatures and Women, Gender, and Sexuality Studies at UC Berkeley, where I completed a dissertation entitled, Investigating Deficit Perspectives and Raciolinguistic Ideologies Through Language Attitude Study under the advising of Dr. Justin Davidson, wherein I used a raciolinguistic perspective to examine how listening subjects use their perceptions of race, gender, and alleged 'deficits' to form attitudes about language and people.
+I am particularly invested in undoing damaging ideologies that prevent prevent people from maintaining their family's linguistic and cultural diversity.